DieracDelta/DieracDelta.github.io/posts/2021-10-24-neovim-nix.md

 Conceptually:

-- `my_config` is where any plaintext config that would normally end up in a `init.lua` lives.
+- `neovimConfig` is where any plaintext config that would normally end up in a `init.lua` lives.
-- `pkgs` is a set of packages built for `x86_64-linux` (this is configurable and can target other archs!) built off of the master nixpkgs input.
-I won't explain the syntax here (see my Rust/Riscv blog post).
-- `result_nvim` is the final product.
+- `customNeovim` is the final product.
 I use my `DSL`'s legacyWrapper.
-Normally this would come from `nixpkgs`, but then it is difficult to pass in runtime dependencies.
+Normally this would come from `nixpkgs` (monorepo for all nix packages), but then it is difficult to pass in runtime dependencies.
 I've added the `extraRuntimeDeps` attribute to handle that in its own function exported from my DSL flake. `withNodeJs` builds the nodejs runtime into neovim, and `customRC` inserts `my_config` as our lua config file (albeit wrapped in a `init.nvim`). `configure.packages.myVimPackage.start` specifies a list of vim packages to make available when Neovim starts. `neovim.defaultPackage.x86_64-linux` builds our neovim off of the nightly `neovim` input.

 The syntax might be intimidating at this point, but don't sweat too much.
 The idea isn't to question this template, as it should "just workTM".
 This initial layer of abstraction will allow us to create a powerful and portable vim build.